-Agriculture, including livestock as well as crop production, makes up about a third (30%) of the global greenhouse gases (GHG) that are generated by human activity and warming our planet.
+Agriculture, including livestock as well as crop production, contribtues approx. 10-14%of the global greenhouse gases (GHG) that are generated by human activity.

 About half of these agricultural emissions are caused by deforestation and soil carbon losses; the rest is largely generated by livestock (and some artificial fertilizer use).
-In Africa, lack of relevant technology and infrastructure means that no reliable data yet exist on the levels of GHG emissions generated by the continent’s livestock in the form of methane and nitrous oxide.
-Consequently, estimates of agricultural greenhouse gas emissions based mainly on research from industrialized nations are being assigned to African countries, obscuring the real situation and hampering efforts to determine emission hotspots and actions with greatest potential to mitigate the continent’s emissions.
+In Africa, the lack of relevant technology and infrastructure means that little reliable data exists on the levels of GHG emissions generated by the continent’s agriculture (incl. livestock) in the form of methane and nitrous oxide.
+Consequently, estimates of agricultural greenhouse gas emissions are mainly based on research from industrialized nations which are then being assigned to African countries, obscuring the real situation and hampering efforts to determine emission hotspots and actions with greatest potential to mitigate the continent’s GHG emissions.

 Scientists at the International Livestock Research Institute (ILRI) have reported that to accurately quantify reduction in GHG emissions and subsequently develop sustainable intensification strategies, empirical data on existing (in particular smallholder) systems using a holistic, multidisciplinary systems approach is required.
 (Download publication here)